Hierarchical Random Measures without Tables: Posterior sampling for the gamma-gamma hCRV

-The non-standard steps in the posterior sampling algorithms of Section \ref{sec:algorithms_gamma} are: \begin{itemize} \item[(i)] the marginal sampling of random variable $\alpha T$ in \eqref{eq:joint_baselatent_simplex}, whose joint density with the auxiliary vector $\bm{V}$ is known up to a normalizing constant; \item[(ii)] the sampling of random variables $\alpha J_{01}, \dots, \alpha J_{0k}$ in \eqref{eq:basejump}, whose densities are again known up to normalizing constants. \end{itemize} A natural approach to obtain samples from non-standard densities is resorting to MCMC schemes.
-In Algorithm \ref{alg:mcmc}, we consider a blocked Gibbs sampler with Metropolis-Hastings steps.
-The full conditional distributions are derived from Propositions \ref{prop:gamma_jumps} and \ref{prop:gamma_latent}, namely
+The non-standard steps in the posterior sampling algorithms of Section~\ref{sec:algorithms_gamma} are: \begin{itemize} \item[(i)] the marginal sampling of random variable $\alpha T$ in \eqref{eq:joint_baselatent_simplex}, whose joint density with the auxiliary vector $\bm{V}$ is known up to a normalizing constant; \item[(ii)] the sampling of random variables $\alpha J_{01}, \dots, \alpha J_{0k}$ in \eqref{eq:basejump}, whose densities are again known up to normalizing constants. \end{itemize} A natural approach to obtain samples from non-standard densities is resorting to MCMC schemes.
+In Algorithm~\ref{alg:mcmc}, we consider a blocked Gibbs sampler with Metropolis-Hastings steps.
+The full conditional distributions are derived from Propositions~\ref{prop:gamma_jumps} and~\ref{prop:gamma_latent}, namely

-where $\bm{V}^{-j,0}$ denotes the vector $\bm{V} \in \Delta^k$ with components $V_j$ and $V_0$ removed.
-Moreover, variables $(V_j,V_0)$ are additionally subject to the constraint $\sum_{j=0}^k V_j = 1$, while variables $\alpha T$ and $\alpha J_{0j}$ can take every positive value.
-At each iteration of the Gibbs sampler, we sequentially propose new values for each variable, and accept or reject the proposal according to the Metropolis-Hastings ratio.
-The rest of the section focuses on the possible proposals.
+where $\bm{V}^{-j,\ell}$ denotes the vector $\bm{V} \in \Delta^k$ with components $V_j$ and $V_\ell$ removed.
+We note that variables in $\bm{V} \in \Delta^k$ are subject to the constraint $\sum_{j=0}^k V_j = 1$, and one cannot update variables independently; on the other hand, variables $\alpha T$ and $\alpha J_{0j}$ can take every positive value.
+Throughout the Gibbs sampling procedure, we propose new values for each variable, and accept or reject the proposal according to the Metropolis-Hastings ratio.
+The rest of the section outlines some of the possible proposals, focusing on rather straightforward and widely known options.
+Clearly, more sophisticated alternatives can be considered without undermining the validity of our results.